 3 tablespoons vegetable oil

-1 recipe for Laksa Paste or 1 (14 ounce) Jar of Prepared Laksa Paste – see notes.
+1 recipe for Laksa Paste or 1 (14 ounce) Jar of Prepared Laksa Paste – ( I like this brand- see notes)

 6 cups chicken stock or broth